javadba/tabl/docs/source/cookbook.rst

 (The ":" can be omitted for columns as well)

-If a single index is given for the row or colum position, the returned datatype is a row (tuple) or column (array) instead of Tabel:
+If a single index is given for the row or colum position, the returned datatype is a row (tuple) or column (array) instead of Tabl:

   >>> tbl['Married']
   array([False, False,  True])
   >>> tbl[1:2, 'Married']
   array([False])

-In all other cases the returned datatype is Tabel, including lists of length one:
+In all other cases the returned datatype is Tabl, including lists of length one:

   >>> tbl[:, ['Married']]
      Married